Is it safe to travel during pregnancy?

 How can I protect myself against the Zika virus?

 Zika virus is transmitted through mosquitoes.
-It can also be transmitted sexually and through blood and tissue products.
-Zika virus infection in a pregnant woman can cause serious brith defects such as microcephaly (an abnormally small head), brain abnormalities, vision and hearing loss, and more.
-In adults, there have been increased reports of a serious nervous system disorder called Guillain-Barré syndrome (GBS) following Zika virus infection.
+It can be transmitted sexually and through blood and tissue products.
+Zika virus infection in a pregnant person can cause serious birth defects.
+Some of these include:

 How can I prevent or treat traveller’s diarrhea?

 Traveller’s diarrhea can be more severe in pregnancy.
-It can also pose a risk to your baby, especially if the diarrhea is caused by a more serious infection such as toxoplasmosis, listeriosis or hepatitis E.
+It can pose a risk to your baby, if the diarrhea is caused by a more serious infection such as toxoplasmosis, listeriosis or hepatitis E.

 When do I need to seek medical care while travelling or when I return home?

-You should seek medical attention right away if you experience any of the following:
+Seek medical attention right away if you experience any of the following:

 - Vaginal bleeding (passing clots or tissue)